respeecher/auto-odoo/README.md

 mkdir /home/autoodoobackupreceiver/safe-backups
 ```

-Run `crontab -e` and make a cron entry like
-`23 5 * * * mv -n /home/autoodoobackupreceiver/backups/* /home/autoodoobackupreceiver/safe-backups`
+Run `crontab -e` and make a cron entry like `23 5 * * * mv -n /home/autoodoobackupreceiver/backups/*
-(to move the backups at 5:23AM every day).
-Note that cron uses local time, so if your servers are not all in the
+/home/autoodoobackupreceiver/safe-backups` (to move the backups at 5:23AM every day).
+Note that cron uses local
-same timezone (and don't all just use UTC), it is not simple to tightly synchronize cron actions between them, but
+time, so if your servers don't all use the same timezone, it is not simple to tightly synchronize cron actions
-fortunately tight synchronization is not important for backup moving.
+between them.
+Fortunately, tight synchronization is not important for backup moving.

 Even with these precautions, it is still a good idea to regularly copy backups to offline media.
 Another good
 precaution is to have at least one backup server that can only be accessed from a secure location (not your